Hoshi Natto : The Healthy Dried Fermented Soybean Snack

 - Drying Natto fermented soybeans in the sun, that enhances their savory flavor and nutritional value.
 Besides compared to Natto, Hoshi Natto can be preserved for a long time.

-- Hoshi Natto contains 1.5 times the potassium, 1.8 times the iron, and twice the zinc that Natto has.
-What is better, the total amount of the minerals that the dried Natto snack contains is also larger than Natto.
+- Generally, it is said that Hoshi Natto contains 1.5 times the potassium, 1.8 times the iron, and twice the zinc that Natto has.
+What is better, the total amount of the minerals that the dried Natto snack contains is also larger than that of Natto.

 - Even if Natto is dried, the bacillus subtilis natto that brings various health benefits doesn’t die.